-Inform PJM of the Unplanned Outage as promptly as possible

-- Submit an Unplanned Outage ticket via eDART - As soon as possible following the start of the outage: - Provide PJM with the expected date and time that the generation resource will be made available - Provide PJM the reason for the outage
+- Inform PJM of the Unplanned Outage as promptly as possible - Submit an Unplanned Outage ticket via eDART - As soon as possible following the start of the outage: - Provide PJM with the expected date and time that the generation resource will be made available - Provide PJM the reason for the outage obligations, from a part of the generation resource undergoing an approved full or partial Unplanned Outage.

 PJM acknowledges the Unplanned Outage and records the outage via eDART.
+A PJM Member is not expected to submit offers for the sale of energy or other services or to satisfy delivery